Vintage-Fabric/VintageFabric/index.md

 Fabric Intermediaries, Yarn mappings, and API for 1.13.2.
-Previous 1.13 Fabric projects have been based on the late Legacy Fabric, but I believe that it'd be more worthwhile to backport modern Fabric to 1.13.2, since 1.13.2 is closer to 1.14 than it is 1.12.2.
-1.13 has more in common with modern versions than it does Legacy versions, so I believe that 1.13 should be considered as such.
+Previous 1.13 Fabric projects have been based on the late Legacy Fabric, but I believe that it'd be more worthwhile to backport modern Fabric to 1.13.2, since 1.13 has more in common with modern versions than it does Legacy versions.
+I believe that 1.13 should be considered a modern version for that reason.
-Therefore, the most practical way to approach this would be to backport the modern Fabric toolchain than to upport Rewoven (Legacy Fabric's successor).
+That said, the most practical way to approach this would be to backport the modern Fabric toolchain, as opposed to upporting Rewoven (Legacy Fabric's successor).

 # Why Fabric on 1.13.2?